 If you use a regular internal frame pack today, but have been considering a switch to a lighter weight or frameless backpack, here are some tips on how to pack them.
 Most ultralight and lightweight backpackers put all of the gear, food, water, and water filter/purification supplies that they need for the day in the outside pockets of their backpack for easy access to it without having to take a long break.

-- Female friendly unisex shoulder pads and hip belt
+- Unisex shoulder pads and hip belt

-- Solid, reinforced side bottle pockets instead of mesh (which tears easily)
+- Solid, reinforced side bottle pockets instead of mesh

 - Side bottle pocket is reachable when wearing the backpack